 - I am using coconut cream so I am diluting the cream with 1/2 cup os water.
 If you are using homemade coconut milk the consistency should be medium thick neither too watery nor too thick.

-I like to eat the kheer/payasam when it is in normal room temperature and at times chilled.
+I like to eat the kheer/payasam when it is in normal room temperature and chilled ones are tastier.
 Serve the chilled Kheer/payasam as a dessert.

 Subscribe to my YouTube channel GameOfSpice for more healthy vlogs.
 For instant updates about new recipes check out my Instagram.
 For recent updates, check out my Facebook page.
 You can also go through my pins on Pinterest.
 Check out my Yummly page for healthy recipes.